List of Futurama characters: Hypnotoad

 The Hypnotoad is a large toad-like alien with pulsating, multicolored eyes, which emits a loud, ominous buzzing noise.
 It has the power to hypnotize almost any living thing at will, even mass numbers of creatures.
 The Hypnotoad first appeared in "The Day the Earth Stood Stupid", in which it hypnotized a flock of sheep to herd themselves into a pen and close the door behind them, the panel of judges to win the pet show, and then the audience of the pet show to force their approval of that victory.
-In "Bender Should Not Be Allowed on TV", it was shown to have a television show, Everybody Loves Hypnotoad, in which it hypnotizes the audience (except for Fry, due to his lack of a Delta brain wave and the fact that he feels the show has been going downhill since its third season).
+In "Bender Should Not Be Allowed on TV", it was shown to have a television show, Everybody Loves Hypnotoad, in which it hypnotizes the audience (except for Fry, due to his lack of a delta brain wave).
 The Futurama: Bender's Big Score DVD includes a full 22-minute episode.

 Martians

 The alien natives of Mars are a direct and open parody of modern Native Americans in the United States, including their dress, manners, and accents.
-Dispossessed of their ancestral lands, they take menial jobs as ranch hands and casino employees.
+Dispossessed of their ancestral lands, which they worshiped as sacred, they take menial jobs as ranch hands and casino employees.
+Their ancestors traded Mars to the Wong family for one bead, but when they find out that the "bead" is actually a huge diamond, they leave Mars for another planet, which they intend to worship as sacred.

+Their chief is Singing Wind (voiced by Billy West).